 All authority is either explicit or implicit.
 Explicit authority is that which is grant

 Something that isn't often talked about in this world is how alliances administer justice.
 Despite the dearth of discussion though, it's actually a crucial subject when it comes to understanding our world because the way justice is delivered across the Cyberverse has a great deal of bearing on how community norms are enforced and alliances maintain control.

-So to aid in understanding, this entry will focus on the different generalized systems for administering justice and will analyze their relative strengths and weaknesses.
+So to aid in understanding, this entry will focus on the different generalized systems for administering justice and will analyze their re

 This is a video you should definitely watch because holy crap it's hilarious.
 So in order to bring it to you I'm taking a break from my usual reasoning on complex issues and dealing with Tywin going on about something (I don't care what most of the time) to bring you it in all its glory.

 To note: I do not know the maker of the video, but whoever it is deserves some serious props!